Syank/AnaliseDeDadosPublicos/README.md

 ﻿# Analise De Dados Publicos
-Uma análise sobre distribuição de estabelecimentos de saúde públicos e privados no Brasil.
+Uma análise sobre a distribuição de estabelecimentos de saúde públicos e privados no Brasil.

-##Authors
+## Requirements
+- Python 3.0 (at least)
+- Pandas
+- PyCEPCorreios

+### How to install requirements
+First of all set your python to PATH, and then:

+- pip install pandas
+- pip install pycep-correios

+## Authors
 - Rafael Furtado
 - Bárbara Port